After School Enrichment Program

 Peer Tutoring Program

 Peer tutoring is an educational approach that joins students from grades K-5 with older students from Grade 6.
 Peer Tutoring is a leadership training program.
 Older students assume the role of tutor to develop academic skills and confidence in reading, math facts, spelling and study reviews.
 Peer tutors are assigned to the tutoring room or individual class room.
-Peer tutor referrals are made by teachers, family support team or parent request.
+Peer tutor referrals are made by teachers, the guidance counselor, the principal or by parent request.
 Peer tutors take on the role of helper as well as leader.
 Criterion for selection of Peer Helpers includes:

 - The student must achieve the grade of 85% or higher in all subject areas.